warthog9/tenstorrent.github.io/core/quickstart.md

 ![tt-smi](./images/tt_smi.png)

-This is the default mode where user can see device information, telemetry and firmware.
+This is the default mode where the user can see device information, telemetry, and firmware.

 ### Step 7: SDK Installation